SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Menus/Menus.md

 	package: 'CodeOfSpec20Book'
 ```

-Note that the presenter class inherits from `SpPresenterWithModel` because it will hold a `MailAccount` instance, which holds the emails to show in the tree. `initializePresenters` defines the tree.
+Note that the presenter class inherits from `SpPresenterWithModel` because it will hold a `MailAccount` instance as its model, which holds the emails to show in the tree. `initializePresenters` defines the tree.

 ```
 MailAccountPresenter >> initializePresenters